zachhannum/the-word-of-iron/manuscript/chapter_2.md

 ***

-The last bit of earth was packed down, leaving no trace of the Kadorans.
+The last bit of earth was packed down, leaving no trace of the Antuzans.
 Marcus wiped dirty sweat from his brow.
 He eyed Viggo, who looked equally as haggard.
 "I think I'll take that drink now."

 Viggo proffered his flask, and Marcus took it, downing a large gulp.
 The liquid burned with a bitter taste all the way down his throat.
 Nothing like the warm, sweet licorice drinks they had in the north.
 No, this was a drink with a singular purpose.
 To dull the pain.
 It did its job well.

 "It's time to go," he said.
 "It's still early, but we've got a lot of searching ahead of us."

 He groaned as he stood.
 Pain crept up his spine, a dull, deep pain.
-He wasn't quite old enough to feel this kind of ache, he thought, but the Kadoran had hit him hard.
+He wasn't quite old enough to feel this kind of ache, he thought, but the Antuzan had hit him hard.
 He'd feel it for a few days at least.

 They made their way back to the riverbank, and quickly set about destroying the campsite.
 They tossed the spears into the river, hid the pot in a bush, and kicked sand to cover what was left of the campfire and spilled stew.
 The faint scent of spices still permeated the air, intermingled with the smell of blood.